Tiff Macklem

-Richard Tiffany "Tiff" Macklem (born June 4, 1961) is a Canadian banker and economist who has served as the tenth governor of the Bank of Canada since 2020.
-He was also the former dean of the Rotman School of Management and had previously served as the senior deputy governor of the Bank of Canada.
+Richard Tiffany "Tiff" Macklem (born June 4, 1961) is a Canadian central banker and economist who has served as the 10th governor of the Bank of Canada since 2020.

+He served as the dean of the Rotman School of Management from 2014 to 2020.
+He began his public sector career at the Bank of Canada as senior deputy governor from 2010 to 2014 under Mark Carney.

 Early life and education

 Richard Tiffany Macklem was born on June 4, 1961, in Montreal, Quebec, to Dick and Janet (Gray-Donald) Macklem.
 His father was the chief financial officer of Birks.
 His uncle, Peter Macklem, was an accomplished academic physician and researcher.
 He grew up in Westmount, where he attended Selwyn House School from grades 5 to 11.
 Instead of attending CEGEP afterwards, he completed one year of pre-university at Lower Canada College.

 He graduated from Queen's University in 1983 with a bachelor's degree in economics, and completed a master's degree and a PhD in economics from the University of Western Ontario in 1989.